Layer Collapse Can be Induced by Unstructured Pruning: Unstructured Pruning Induces Layer Collapse

-Depicted in Alg.~\ref{alg:NEPENTHE}, we guide our entropy-based iterative pruning algorithm to remove layers with zero entropy.
+In Alg.~\ref{alg:NEPENTHE}, we present a summary of NEPENTHE.
 Indeed, if a layer has an entropy equal to zero, then all of its neurons have an entropy equal to zero: $\widehat{\mathcal{H}}_l = 0 \Leftrightarrow \mathcal{H}_{l,i} = 0\ , \forall i$.
 Hence, this layer doesn't necessarily need to have a rectifier: this layer can be removed entirely without the need for future pruning.
 Towards this end, we first train the neural network, represented by its weights at initialization $\boldsymbol{w}^{\text{init}}$, on the training set $\mathcal{D}_{\text{train}}$ (line~\ref{line:train_dense}) and evaluate it on the validation set $\mathcal{D}_{\text{val}}$ (line~\ref{line:evaluate_dense}).
 As defined in \eqref{eq:entr_layer}, we then calculate the entropy $\widehat{\mathcal{H}}$ on the training set $\mathcal{D}_{\text{train}}$ for each layer $l$ of the considered list of layers $L$ (line~\ref{line:evaluate_entropy}).
 This list is initialized to all the layers of the neural network having a rectifier activation (hence, the output layer is excluded). \\ Considering that $\zeta$ represents the percentage of parameters to remove at each pruning iteration and $\|\boldsymbol{w}\|_0$ the total weight parameters of the considered $L$ layers in the model, we can define the number of weight parameters to be pruned at each iteration $\|\boldsymbol{w}\|_0^{\text{pruned}}$ (line~\ref{line:total_numbers_parameters}) as:

-To assign the parameters to prune in each layer, we define a function \texttt{Weights\_to\_prune} that calculates, for each layer, the weights to remove, according to what discussed in Sec.~\ref{sec:score} (line~\ref{line:function}).
+To determine the parameters to prune in each layer, we define a function \texttt{Weights\_to\_prune}, as presented in Alg.~\ref{alg:Weights_to_prune}.
+This function calculates the weights to remove for each layer and returns a list indicating the number of neurons that need to be removed from each layer, as discussed in Sec.~\ref{sec:score}.
 At this point, for each layer $l$, the neurons having non-zero entropy are first selected and then $\|\boldsymbol{w}_l\|_0^{\text{pruned}}$ non-zero weights having the lowest absolute magnitude are removed (line~\ref{line:prune}).
 The model is then retrained (line~\ref{line:retrain}) and re-evaluated on the validation set $\mathcal{D}_{\text{val}}$ (line~\ref{line:re-evaluate}).
 The final model is obtained once the performance on the validation set drops below some relative threshold $\theta$.